-Given that we constantly “preach” about the benefits of building and owning niche websites, one question that we get all the time is our niche site still profitable?
+Given that we constantly “preach” about the benefits of building and owning niche websites, one question that we get all the time is whether our niche site is still profitable.

 The simple answer is yes, niche websites are still profitable, especially when you take a long-term view.

 They’re not something that should be considered an extremely short-term investment, as it typically takes 12 to 18 months to reach the profitability tipping point.

 Once you’ve reached this point, you will often see profits and revenues start to accelerate along with increased traffic growth.